au-ts/multikernel-manifest/README.md

 1. What happens when we need more cross-core notifications than there are SGIs?

 ## Working Configurations

-- Currently, only the debug build of the kernel runs.
-The release version complains about various warnings and unused variables.

 - QEMU, OdroidC4, and MaaXboard are the development platforms.
   Note that the code sometimes triggers bugs in QEMU that cause it to lock up.